dimagi/logistics/docs/systems-administration/troubleshooting.md

 the previous one has not completed.

 1. If it is the first time you have seen the error in a while, check if it is the first of the month.
 If it is, you can likely ignore it.
 The warehouse job takes longer than usual on the first and this is expected.
-2. If it is not the first, or you see the error multiple times in a row you should check the warehouse runner status (see the deploy section above).
+2. If it is not the first, or you see the error multiple times in a row you should check and update the report jobs (see the reporting section below).
-3. By looking in the logs, if the job is still running you can ignore it.
-4. If the job has died, you should manually go to the admin page and set the status of the most recent job to "complete".
-Unintuitively you should also set "has_error" to False, despite the fact that the job likely errored.
-This is due to a legacy issue with how that field is used.

 ## SMS issues